cabloy/zova/cabloy-docs/cabloy-pro/resources/articles/ioc-cross-module.md

 ## 6. Access Error Exception across modules

-Access and throw the Error exception of the module `test-home`
+Access and throw the Error exception of the module `a-demo`

 ```diff
 import { BeanBase, Local } from '@cabloy/core';